Turmeric for Hormonal Acne: Natural Treatment Guide

 The Turmeric Science

-Research also shows curcumin may help reduce sebum production by affecting 5-alpha reductase, the enzyme that converts testosterone to DHT (the hormone most linked to acne).
-This addresses a root hormonal trigger, not just surface symptoms.
-Learn more about how curcumin fights acne.
+Research also shows curcumin may help reduce oil production by affecting 5-alpha reductase.
+This enzyme converts testosterone to DHT, the hormone most linked to acne.

 Understanding Hormonal Acne: Why It's Different